sushrutaproject/eHrdaya/about.md

 [vedotpatti.in](https://vedotpatti.in/samhita/Vag/ehrudayam/), which uses
 the same underlying e-Samhita reading-room software as the NIIMH sites (e-Suśruta, e-Caraka) this site's sibling projects are built from.
 The Vedotpatti website is extremely well designed and implemented, and users are recommended to use it.
-The present, simplified derivative is created for long-term archival preservation, stability, and ease of local consultation.
+The present, simplified presentation of the Sanskrit text is created for long-term archival preservation, stability, and ease of local consultation.

 ### Known limitations